2340958/telegram-servercheck-docker/README.md

 This simple script uses `netcat` to check if - for instance - a webserver is running on a server.
 If the service is not running, it utilizes the telegram bot API for sending a message to inform the operator of the server.

+## setup
+- have docker installed (works on wsl2 / docker for desktop on windows as well)
+- checkout this repo
+- read the readme and edit the serverUp.sh accordingly

 ## how to setup the telegram part
 ### 1. Register the bot
 Go to the [BotFather](https://t.me/botfather) bot-account and create a bot by writing `/newbot`.
 Then, copy the token.